 Sons of the Desert originally recorded the song in the late 90s for an album on Epic Records.
 Due to a dispute with the label, the song never made it onto an album.
 In the meantime, the Dixie Chicks claimed the song for their own.

-It's difficult to imagine anyone but the Dixie Chicks recording the song.
+It's difficult to imagine anyone but The Chicks recording the song.
 Natalie Maines delivers the tale with a wink and vindication.
 Immediately, it was clear that the song was something special.
-It was also immediately controversial
+It was also immediately controversial.

 According to the L.A.
 Times, about 20 out of the 149 radio stations tracked by Radio & Records refused to play the song when it was released.
 Some stations held town meetings to gauge public reaction.
 Perhaps expecting something more akin to a mass CD smashing and public protest, programmers were surprised to find that the song actually resonated with many people.
 Some stations chose to play the song along with a message to victims of domestic abuse to call the 24-hour domestic abuse hotline.

 Of course, "Goodbye Earl" was not without its detractors.
-The Dixie Chicks were accused of advocating premeditated murder.
+The trio was accused of advocating premeditated murder.
 The album's liner notes included a disclaimer: "The Dixie Chicks do not advocate premeditated murder, but do love getting even."

 The song's popularity was heightened by its cinematic music video, directed by Evan Bernard and featuring Lauren Holly as Mary Ann, Jane Krakowski as Wanda and Dennis Franz as Earl.
-Adrian Pasdar, who would go on to become Maines husband in 2000, even played one of the cops.
+Adrian Pasdar, who would go on to become Maines's husband in 2000, even played one of the cops.
 (The couple is now divorced.)
 The video won the Academy of Country Music and Country Music Association award for Video of the Year.